pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 Child Process
 ```

-Changes made by the child process still do not modify the parent process.
+Changes made by a child process do not directly modify the parent process environment.

 ## Special Variables

-Useful shell special variables include:

 ```text
 $$